Overparameterized Linear Regression under Adversarial Attacks: Introduction

 \subsection{Contributions}

-This paper makes the following contributions: \begin{enumerate} \item We show that \textbf{the analysis of adversarial attacks can be significantly simplified in linear regression problems}.
-This is developed in Section~\ref{sec:advrisk-linear-regresion}, where we show how to reformulate the expression of the adversarial risk, and in Section~\ref{sec:adversarial-robustness}, where we obtain bounds that allow for reusing the analysis from other setups in adversarial scenarios. \item The minimum-norm solution is commonly used to select overparameterized models in connection to the study of the double-descent phenomenon~\citep{belkin_reconciling_2019,bartlett_benign_2020}.
-In Section~\ref{sec:adversarial-robustness}, we study the adversarial robustness of the minimum-norm solution. \begin{enumerate} \item We use asymptotic and non-asymptotic analysis to explain when we can observe \textbf{double-descent in adversarial scenarios}. \item We show how overparameterized models tend to become \textbf{smoother} in the $\ell_2$ norm, but not in the $\ell_1$ norm.
-It is also shown how this can be used to explain when more features make the model more \textbf{vulnerable to some types of adversarial attacks}. \end{enumerate} \item \textbf{Adversarial training} is a standard method to produce models that are robust to adversarial attacks~\citep{madry_deep_2018}.
-In Section~\ref{sec:adversarial-training}, we show how adversarial training affects the conclusion obtained for minimum-norm solution models. \begin{enumerate} \item We show how our formulation allows for solving adversarial training in linear regression as a~\textbf{convex optimization} problem. \item We show how adversarial training affects the way robustness changes with the number of features.
-An illustration of cases when it is effective and when it is not is also provided. \item We compare and establish similarities with \textbf{ridge regression} and~\textbf{lasso}~\citep{tibshirani_regression_1996}. \end{enumerate} \end{enumerate}
+This paper makes the following contributions: \begin{enumerate} \item We show that \emph{the analysis of adversarial attacks can be simplified in linear regression problems}.
+The adversarial error in Eq.~\eqref{eq:adversarial_error} can be rewritten as:

+This is proved in Section~\ref{sec:advrisk-linear-regresion}, where we also discuss the implications of the reformulation. \item In Section~\ref{sec:adversarial-robustness}, we show that the ratio between $\ell_2$-adversarial risk and $(\text{risk} + \delta^2\|\mhat{\beta}\|_2^2)$ is always a factor between~1 and~2.
+We use this approximation to analyse the adversarial risk: \begin{enumerate} \item The minimum-norm solution is commonly used to select overparameterized models in connection to the study of the double-descent phenomenon~\citep{belkin_reconciling_2019,bartlett_benign_2020}.
+We use asymptotic and non-asymptotic analysis to show for this estimate that $\|\mhat{\beta}\|_2$ decreases as we add more features.
+This fact is used to obtain cases where we can observe \emph{double-descent in adversarial scenarios}. \item We generalize the analysis to other $\ell_p$-norms.
+While $\|\mhat{\beta}\|_2$ decreases as we add more features, the $\ell_1$-norm, $\|\beta\|_1$, does not.
+This is used to explain why more features increase the models \emph{vulnerability to some types of adversarial attacks}: i.e., in Fig. 1 the model becomes more vulnerable to $\ell_\infty$-adversarial attacks as more features are added, but not to $\ell_2$-adversarial attacks. \end{enumerate} \item \emph{Adversarial training} is a standard method to produce models that are robust to adversarial attacks~\citep{madry_deep_2018}.
+In Section~\ref{sec:adversarial-training}, we show how adversarial training affects the conclusion obtained for minimum-norm solutions. \begin{enumerate} \item We show how our formulation allows for solving adversarial training in linear regression as a~\emph{convex optimization} problem. \item We compare and establish similarities with \emph{ridge regression} and~\emph{lasso}~\citep{tibshirani_regression_1996}. \item We study how adversarial training and parameter shrinking methods affect the parameter norm grow with the number of features.
+We use our observations to explain when it effectively prevents vulnerability to adversarial attacks. \end{enumerate} \end{enumerate}